dlepex/typeinst/README.md

 	- must have consistent import names across all files of the same generic package
 	- dot `.` import is not allowed
 2. Type variables cannot be substituted by:
-	- "anonimous" non-empty struct [solution: use named types or type alias]
+	- "anonymous" non-empty struct [solution: use named types or type alias]
-	- "anonimous" non-empty interface [solution: the same]
+	- "anonymous" non-empty interface [solution: the same]
 3. Typeinst is type-based and so free standing functions (except constructors) cannot be generic. [solution: use functions with receiver instead, ultimately empty(`struct{}`) named types can be used as dummy receivers].
 4. [Read generic package section](#generic-package)